 Once the Website is Made by ADI

 It will utilise a colour scheme and many ideal features that should be included within your site.
-Just go through each page of the site making sure that each page suits your needs and your brand or company.
+Just go through each page of the site, making sure that each page suits your needs and your brand or company.

-You will see that the ADI has also added appropriate content including text, images and appropriate features such as reviews, forms and other features.
+You will see that the ADI has also added appropriate content, including text, images and appropriate features such as reviews, forms and other features.

 You can also add new pages to the site.
 It will create a page depending on what you would like sticking with the theme.
-For instance if you didn’t choose to have a blog or a bookings page, you can add one easily using the add drop-down in the top left.
-The ADI will create an appropriate page.
-You can also create a blank page for content.
+For instance, if you didn’t choose to have a blog or a bookings page, you can add one easily using the add drop-down in the top left.

 Changing from WIX ADI to WIX Editor

 If you feel that the WIX ADI is very restricted in terms of what you can do, you may want to change your site to the Editor.
 The Editor gives users more flexibility with their site.
 One of the biggest differences between the ADI and the Editor is the templates.

 To find out more about the WIX Editor, see our video guide:

-When in the Editor you will see that it shows the same website as From the ADI but has way more tools available to customise than the ADI.
-Before on the ADI you only could change the positioning of the navigation which changed the design.
+When in the Editor, you will see that it shows the same website as From the ADI but has way more tools available to customise than the ADI.
+Before the ADI, you could only change the navigation’s positioning, which changed the design.